theiski/iski-hud/README.md

 <div align='center'><img src='https://i.ibb.co/HLKBS0sj/CSTMZD-copy.png'/></div>

 # Credits
-Scripted redesigned and refined from this wonderful hud made by rohKane : https://github.com/rohKane/Kane-qb-hud-Nopixel-4.0-inspired
+This hud has been Redesigned and Refined from this wonderful hud made by rohKane : https://github.com/rohKane/Kane-qb-hud-Nopixel-4.0-inspired

 ## What has been changed?
 - New fresh design for the bars and filling bars.